jikurata/events/README.md

   -  priority: {*String*}: Setting this property to **'first'** will add the listener to the front of the queue.
 Default behavior adds listeners to the end.
 ## Version Log
 ---
+**v2.5.3**
+- Persisted events will now only execute newly added listeners if the event has been emitted at least once

 **v2.5.2**
 - Fixed additional handler to listener semantics